-This indicator flashes (message "OIL SERV" will also appear) to indicate that the engine oil should be changed.
-It will come on at the initial 1000 km (600 mi) service interval, 2000 km (1200 mi) after that, and every 3000 km thereafter.
-After changing the engine oil, reset the oil change indicator.
+This indicator flashes ("OIL SERV" message will also appear) to indicate that the engine oil should be changed.
+It will come on at the initial 1000 km (600 mi) service interval, 2000 km (1200 mi) after that, and every 3000 km (1800 mi) thereafter.
+After changing the engine oil, be sure to reset the oil change indicator.

-To reset the oil change indicator display (mode "ODO" should be selected), push the "RESET" button for two seconds until "OIL SERV" message flashes and then push and hold the "RESET" button for at least 15 seconds.
-"DIST SERV" mode (oil service reminder which shows the riding distance since last reset) will also be reset.
+To reset the oil change indicator, make sure the odometer and tripmeter display is set to "ODO", then push the "RESET" button for two seconds until "OIL SERV" message flashes, and then push and hold the "RESET" button for 15 seconds.

 If the engine oil is changed before the oil change indicator comes on (i.e. before the set oil service interval has been reached), the indicator must be reset for the next oil change to be indicated at the correct time.
-To reset the oil change indicator before the periodic oil change interval has been reached, follow the below procedure.
+In this case, make sure the odometer and tripmeter is set to "ODO", then select "DIST SERV" in the multi-function display, then push the "RESET" button for two seconds until "DIST SERV" flashes, and then push and hold the "RESET" button for

-To reset the oil change indicator (mode "ODO" should be selected), select "DIST SERV" by pushing the "INFO" button, and then push the "RESET" button for two seconds until "DIST SERV" mode flashes and then push and hold the "RESET" button for at least 15 seconds, "OIL SERV" message will also be reset.
+15 seconds.
+"OIL SERV" message and the oil change tripmeter will also be reset.